evennia/evennia/docs/source/Contributing.md

 and reporting when stuff doesn't make sense helps us a lot.

 The most elegant way to contribute code to Evennia is to use GitHub to create a *fork* of the Evennia repository and make your changes to that.
-Refer to the [Forking Evennia][forking] version control instructions for detailed instructions.
+Refer to the [Forking Evennia](https://github.com/evennia/evennia/wiki/Version-Control#forking-evennia) version control instructions for detailed instructions.

 Once you have a fork set up, you can not only work on your own game in a separate branch, you can